titledk/ttools-backups/README.md

 # ttools-backups
 Helps you to use Terminal Tools to perform backups.
-As local backups are mostly part of the sitesync modules, this module focuses mainly on remote backups.
+As local backups are mostly part of the sitesync modules, **this module focuses mainly on remote backups**.

-_We'll be implementing different methods as needed._

-## Configure ttools
+## Installation and setup of backup to separate server

+1. Add module: `git submodule add https://github.com/titledk/ttools-backups.git ttools/backups;`
-Add a `Backups` environment to `config.yml` - this is the environment that we'll be backing up to.
+2. Add a `Backups` environment to `config.yml` - this is the environment that we'll be backing up to.

-Make sure that servers that need to be backed up can access the `Backups` environment!
+3. Make sure that servers that need to be backed up can access the `Backups` environment!
+4. Set up a cronjob, see below

-##  Configuration example
+###  Configuration example

 ```yml
 Environments: